-Cancelling Student Debt Is Easier Than It Sounds
+Canceling Student Debt Is Easier Than It Sounds

 "So in the same way that a prosecutor of criminal claims has discretion to determine whether to offer a plea deal, whether or not to pursue a case against somebody who may or may not have committed a crime, the secretary of education can determine not to enforce student debts basically for whatever reason," Herrine says.

 This authority was further expanded and codified in the landmark Higher Education Act of 1965.
-And because Congress has already bestowed this power on the education secretary, cancelling student debt does not require additional say-so from Congress.
+And because Congress has already bestowed this power on the education secretary, canceling student debt does not require additional say-so from Congress.

 Potential roadblocks